IanMarteens/Austra/README.md

 * A decent implementation of ARIMA.
 We have already implemented AR, and MA.
 * GARCH, EGARCH and variants.
-* More matrix decompositions are crucial.
 * Complex matrices.
 * More transforms.
-* Support for 64 bits integers.
 * Optional task-based concurrency for big matrices and vectors.
 * Sparse matrices.
 * It can be useful to allow date homogenization for time series, both by adjusting common ranges and by interpolating missing values.